-2.1.1 Environment and Social Summary Q2 2022 and H1 2022
+2.1.1 Environment and Social Summary Q3 2022

-The main achievements with respect to the Company's environment and social activities for Q2 2022 were focused on Thor Explorations' corporate governance aspects in finalising Thor policies (12 new and/or updated policies) and establishing an independent and free whistle blower hotline.
-Thor's 2021 Sustainability Report was progressed and metrics devised for measuring implementation of key sustainability parameters across the material topics of Corporate Governance, People, Health and Safety, Social and Community Development, Cultural Governance and Environment.
-The report will be completed in early Q3 2022.
+The main focus with respect to the Company's environment and social activities for Q3 2022 was implementing our new governance policies (13 new and/or updated policies) which included finalising the contract for an independent and free whistle blower hotline.
+Thor's 2021 Sustainability Report was further progressed, and metrics devised for measuring implementation of key sustainability parameters across the material topics of Corporate Governance, People, Health and Safety, Social and Community Development, Cultural Governance and Environment.
+The report will be completed in Q4 2022.
+The company has agreed to use the Global Reporting Initiative's (GRI) ESG reporting standards including the recently released Mining and Metals Sector disclosure standards for Thor's 2022's Sustainability and ESG Report.